National Highway Traffic Safety Administration (NHTSA), DOT.

 How Do I Submit Confidential Business Information?

-If you wish to submit any information under a claim of confidentiality, you should submit three copies of your complete submission, including the information you claim to be confidential business information, to the Chief Counsel, NHTSA, U.S. Department of Transportation, 400 Seventh Street, SW., Washington, DC 20590.
+If you wish to submit any information under a claim of confidentiality, you should submit three copies of your Start Printed Page 23083complete submission, including the information you claim to be confidential business information, to the Chief Counsel, NHTSA, U.S. Department of Transportation, 400 Seventh Street, SW., Washington, DC 20590.
 In addition, you should submit two copies, from which you have deleted the claimed confidential business information, to Docket Management at the address given above under ADDRESSES.
 When you send a comment containing information claimed to be confidential business information, you should include a cover letter setting forth the information specified in our confidential business information regulation.
 (49 CFR part 512.)

 Will the Agency Consider Late Comments?

 We will consider all comments that Docket Management receives before the close of business on the comment closing date indicated above under DATES.
 To the extent possible, we will also consider comments that Docket Management receives after that date.

 How Can I Read the Comments Submitted by Other People?

 You may read the comments received by Docket Management at the address given above under ADDRESSES.
 The hours of the Docket are indicated above in the same location.